cloudmesh/pi/content/en/tutorial/raspberry-burn/index.md

 ## 4. Writing our cluster configuration

-Cloudmesh has a simple system for managing cluster configs.
-This system is a "cloudmesh inventory".
+Cloudmesh has a simple system for managing cluster configurations as an inventory.
+We do this management for you, but you can controll it also from the commandline.
 We can first add a manager with cluster subnet IP `10.1.1.1`.
 We also add the `bridge` service which is recognized by `cms` as the Wifi bridge service connecting devices on eth0 to the internet.
 We also set the timezone and locale here.
-You may want to change them as you wish
+You may want to change them as you wish.

+Here are the commands to use for thsi setup:

 ```bash
 you@yourlaptop $ cms inventory add manager --service=manager --ip=10.1.1.1 --tag=latest-lite --timezone="America/Indiana/Indianapolis" --locale="us"